reaatech/funcdock/README.md

 We didn't just build another FaaS platform — we **reimagined serverless development** from the ground up:

 ### ⚡️ **INSTANT Hot Reload** — Industry's First
-Save your code and see it live in **milliseconds**.
-No builds, no deploys, no Docker restarts.
-Edit `handler.js` → refresh browser → see changes instantly.
-This changes everything about serverless development.
+Deploy your code and see it live in **milliseconds**.
+No container restarts, no downtime, no waiting.
+Git push → CI/CD deploys → functions hot reload instantly in production.
+Or deploy manually via CLI/dashboard and watch changes go live immediately.
+This changes everything about serverless deployment.

 ### 🎯 **Per-Route Handlers** — Revolutionary Architecture
 Unlike every other platform, each route can have its own handler file. `/api` uses `api.js`, `/webhook` uses `webhook.js`, `/users/:id` uses `users.js`.
 Maximum code organization, zero complexity.